-Images of the vast Kalahari Desert and the Big Five may come to mind when thinking of Botswana.
+You may be inspired by images of the vast Kalahari Desert and the Big Five when moving to Botswana.
 While this semi-arid sandy savannah spans around 70 percent of the country, Botswana is far from entirely dry and dusty.
-The landlocked country in Southern Africa boasts myriad remarkable landscapes, great biodiversity, and plenty of natural wealth and resources.

 Living in Botswana as an expat

 Indeed, diamonds have attracted foreigners from within the Southern African region and further afield.
-Several international mining corporations have established regional headquarters in Botswana, prospecting for diamonds, gold, uranium and copper.
+Several international mining corporations have established regional headquarters in Botswana, prospecting for diamonds, gold, uranium, and copper.
 The economy has also diversified considerably, with a growing job market and employment opportunities ranging from ICT to finances.

 Cost of living in Botswana